-WHEN SOME DENTAL PRACTICES BEGIN USING TWITTER their first question is often, “How can I use Twitter to promote my services!?”
-As with all social media strategies, the better question is probably, “How can I use Twitter connect with my patients, learn about their needs, build loyalty, befriend new patients, and become a better business!?”
+WHEN SOME DENTAL PRACTICES BEGIN USING TWITTER as a social media marketing tactic their first question is often, “How can I use Twitter to promote my services!?”
+As with all dental social media trends, the better question is probably, “How can I use Twitter connect with my patients, learn about their needs, build loyalty, befriend new patients, and become a better business!?”

 The dental practices getting the most traction from Twitter are the ones sharing interesting content and engaging in conversations with both their patients and others in their communities.

 In dental practice marketing, Twitter serves two primary objectives:

 - To build relationships with prospective new patients in your geographic area of influence through meeting, befriending, and starting conversations—one-on-one, one at a time.